Array API compatibility library

 You may also rename it to something else if you like (nowhere in the code references the name “array_api_compat”).

-Alternatively, the library may be installed as dependency on PyPI.
+Alternatively, the library may be installed as dependency from PyPI.

 At this time, the scope of array-api-compat is limited to wrapping array libraries so that they can comply with the array API standard.
 This includes a small set of helper functions which may be useful to most users of array-api-compat, for instance, functions that provide meta-functionality to aid in supporting the array API, or functions that are necessary to work around wrapping limitations for certain libraries.